 Highlight your index and add page numbers as you go.
 You will notice the index does not give you page numbers, only article numbers.
 Besides highlighting your index, make sure to add page numbers as you go.
 During the exam you will kick yourself if you end up wasting time looking for an article rather than a page number.
 Then you will kick yourself again for wasting time kicking yourself.
 Vicious cycle, just write the page numbers and avoid putting up a circus freak show for the other test takers.
 They might appreciate the comedic relief but just don’t.

 Share your experience with us to help others pass.
 Pass it forward.
 Share this blog, your notes, and your experiences with others and help them reach their goals.
-We would love to hear your thoughts, comments, or complaints.
-You can e-mail us at email@example.com or call us at 1-800-801-4085, we are in the office daily from 9 am to 5 pm cst.
+We would love to hear your thoughts or comments.

 Good luck with your test and thank you for letting me ramble on.
-I’ve been doing this for 7 years and if there is anything I know that can help you pass, I want to share it all with you.
+I’ve been doing this for over 15 years and if there is anything I know that can help you pass, I want to share it all with you.

 - Navigating Commercial Service Calculations for the Texas Electrician Exam: Understanding Receptacle Load